Breathing Exercises for COPD: Why They Help and How to Do Them

 This creates a cycle of feeling short of breath because you’re not getting the oxygen you need, which causes you to breathe more shallowly and rapidly, in turn making shortness of breath even worse.

-Breathing exercises help with COPD because they help you both inhale and exhale fully, Onugha says.
+Breathing exercises can benefit those with COPD because they help you both inhale and exhale fully, Onugha says.
 Breathing exercises that fully empty the lungs help clear trapped air and reduce episodes of shortness of breath.

-Breathing exercises can also help people with COPD learn how to use their “breathing muscles” rather than other muscles in the body that use more energy to assist with breathing, like the arms, says Rebecca Lynn, a respiratory care coordinator at UCHealth University of Colorado Hospital in Aurora, Colorado.
+Breathing exercises can also help people with COPD learn how to use their “breathing muscles” rather than other muscles in the body that use more energy to assist with breathing, like the arms, says Rebecca Lynn, a respiratory care coordinator at UCHealth University of Colorado Hospital in Aurora.

 In other words, with the right practice, these exercises can help retrain your breathing.

-While you can do many deep breathing exercises on your own at home, the first step anyone with COPD should take is to visit a doctor.
-They can evaluate the severity of the condition and recommend a treatment plan.
+Even though you can do deep breathing exercises on your own at home, the first step anyone with COPD should take is to visit a doctor.
+They can evaluate the severity of the condition and recommend a treatment plan that may include targeted exercises.
+Pulmonary rehabilitation, a supervised program that provides education and exercises to improve lung function, is also part of many treatment plans for COPD.

-Under the guidance of a respiratory therapist, you will learn how to perform the appropriate breathing exercises for you.
-Not everyone will have the same treatment plan for COPD.
+Not everyone will have the same COPD treatment plan.
+Often, a respiratory therapist will guide you in how to perform specific breathing exercises selected for you and how to do them correctly.
 Some people may need additional help, such as oxygen or medication, so it’s essential to work with your doctor and respiratory therapist before adding any new exercises.

 Some of the breathing exercises most helpful for COPD include: